 From anywhere in the U.S. or Canada, text HOME to 741741 any time to text with a trained crisis counselor about any personal or mental health crisis.
 Communicate with a counselor on a secure online platform; the counselor will help you move from a hot moment to a cool moment.

-If you are a USF student in crisis or in need of other immediate mental health support, call the CAPS All Hours line at (855) 531-0761 any time to speak with a counselor.
-The on-call counselor’s job is to assess your safety and consult with you to try to help.
-Consultations are confidential, with information being given only to the on-call counseling staff and CAPS staff in most cases.
+If you are a USF student in crisis or in need of other immediate mental health support, call the CAPS All Hours line at (855) 531-0761 any time to speak with a professional therapist.
+The on-call therapist’s job is to assess your safety and consult with you to try to help.
+Consultations are confidential, with information being given only to the All Hours Line staff and CAPS staff in most cases.

 Have Hope, Get Help.
 Please remember that suicidal thoughts are often a symptom of depression, and depression is treatable.
-Reach out for support from a trusted person, or contact a therapist to discuss treatment options.
-To make an appointment at CAPS, call (415) 422-6352 Monday through Friday, 8:30 AM to 5:00 PM [non-emergencies only].
+Reach out for support from a trusted person or contact a therapist to discuss treatment options.
+To make an appointment at CAPS, call (415) 422-6352 or -6351 Monday through Friday, 8:30 am to 5:00 pm.

-If the person is at immediate risk of suicide, tell them to call 911 or go to the nearest emergency room, or offer to take them to the ER if you are with them.
-You can also call USF Public Safety 24/7 at (415) 422-2911 for help, regardless of your current location or that of the person at risk; USF Public Safety can provide support and reach out to local emergency contacts.
+If the person is at immediate risk of suicide, tell them to call or text 911 (and ask for a Crisis Intervention Trained officer) or go to the nearest emergency room.
+If you are with the person, offer to take them to the ER, or you can call or text 911 or call USF Public Safety for them.

 If you are USF faculty or staff, visit the Guide for Faculty and Staff page for more information on how to support a student of concern.